Skip to main content

 Bottom Bar

-• Export MIDI — Write generated MIDI to file
+• Record MIDI — Write generated MIDI to file.
+Toggles to Stop while recording